 My work also interweaves other long-term interests, including the darker aspects of Romanticism, Gothic literature, late 19th century archetypal imagery in fine art, and gender roles for women in the Victorian era.

 Both the materials and the process of my work reference a tradition of women’s domestic art.
 The materials I use (beads, buttons, fabric, thread, ribbons, etc.), have feminine associations and are also associated more with craft, rather than with fine art.
 All of my work includes hand sewing.
 The process involved in creating it can be described as repetitive, detail oriented, and labor intensive.
 These words are often used to describe “women’s work”, when an occupation is stereotyped by gender.
+The obsessively repetitive nature of my work also alludes to the idea of horror vacui, a fear of empty spaces.
+The term has been used to describe the oppressive atmosphere and clutter of interior design in the Victorian era.